-We do not currently have any employees and do not expect to have any employees.
-Services necessary for our business are provided by individuals who are employees of the Adviser or its affiliates, pursuant to the terms of the Investment Advisory Agreement and the administration agreement between the Company and the Adviser (the "Administration Agreement"), as applicable.
-Our day-to-day investment and administrative operations are managed by the Adviser.
-Most of the services necessary for the origination and administration of our investment portfolio will be provided by investment professionals employed by the Adviser or its affiliates.
+The Company does not currently have any employees and does not expect to have any employees.
+Services necessary for the Company's business are provided by individuals who are employees of the Adviser or its affiliates, pursuant to the terms of the Investment Advisory Agreement and the administration agreement between the Company and the Adviser (the "Administration Agreement"), as applicable.
+The Company's day-to-day investment and administrative operations are managed by the Adviser.
+Most of the services necessary for the origination and management of the Company's investment portfolio will be provided by investment professionals employed by the Adviser or its affiliates.

-None of our executive officers will receive direct compensation from us.
-We will reimburse the Adviser the allocable portion of the compensation paid by the Adviser (or its affiliates) to our chief compliance officer and chief financial officer and their respective staffs (based on the percentage of time such individuals devote, on an estimated basis, to our business and affairs).
-The members of the Investment Committee, through their financial interests in the Adviser, are entitled to a portion of the profits earned by the Adviser, which includes any fees payable to the Adviser under the terms of the Investment Advisory Agreement, less expenses incurred by the Adviser in performing its services under the Investment Advisory Agreement.
+None of the Company's executive officers will receive direct compensation from us.
+The Company will reimburse the Adviser the allocable portion of the compensation paid by the Adviser (or its affiliates) to the Company's Chief Compliance Officer and Chief Financial Officer and their respective staffs (based on the percentage of time such individuals devote, on an estimated basis, to the Company's business and affairs, and as otherwise set forth in the Administration Agreement).
+Members of the Investment Committee, through their financial interests in the Adviser, are entitled to a portion of the profits earned by the Adviser, which includes any fees payable to the Adviser under the terms of the Investment Advisory Agreement, less expenses incurred by the Adviser in performing its services under the Investment Advisory Agreement.